-The Community College Sustainable Development Network (CCSDN) provides transformational service learning opportunities abroad for students while providing the training and institutional capacity building to grow opportunities at community colleges across the country.
-This network, founded and managed by Madison Area Technical College (Madison College), is aimed at internationalizing STEM education and expanding community college participation in study abroad.
+The Community College Sustainable Development Network (CCSDN) provides transformational service learning opportunities abroad for students while providing community colleges across the country with the training and capacity-building to grow opportunities at their institutions.
+This network, founded and managed by Madison College, is aimed at internationalizing STEM education and expanding community college participation in study abroad.

 CCSDN works to create new faculty-led service learning programs related to applied sciences and sustainable development.
 Current programs include opportunities in engineering, architecture, renewable energy, sustainable agriculture and ecology, education, health care and other disciplines.